-RESOLVED, that the compensation paid to the company's named executive officers, as disclosed pursuant to the compensation disclosure rules of the SEC, including the "Compensation Discussion and Analysis", the compensation tables and any related material disclosed in this Proxy Statement, is hereby approved.
+RESOLVED, that the compensation paid to the company's NEOs, as disclosed pursuant to the compensation disclosure rules of the SEC, including the "Compensation Discussion and Analysis", the compensation tables and any related material disclosed in this Proxy Statement, is hereby approved.

 As an advisory vote, this proposal is not binding.
-The outcome of this advisory vote does not overrule any decision by the company or the board of directors (or any committee thereof), create or imply any change to the fiduciary duties of the company or the board of directors (or any committee thereof), or create or imply any additional fiduciary duties for the company or the board of directors (or any committee thereof).
-However, our compensation committee and board of directors value the opinions expressed by our stockholders in their vote on this proposal and intend to consider carefully the outcome of the vote when making future compensation decisions for named executive officers.
-Our board of directors has adopted a policy of providing annual advisory votes to approve the compensation of our named executive officers.
-The next advisory vote to approve the compensation of our named executive officers.
+The outcome of this advisory vote does not overrule any decision by the company or the board of directors (or any committee thereof), create or imply any change to the fiduciary duties of the company or the board of directors (or any committee thereof).
+However, our compensation committee and board of directors value the opinions expressed by our stockholders in their vote on this proposal and intend to consider carefully the outcome of the vote when making future compensation decisions for NEOs.
+Our board of directors has adopted a policy of providing annual advisory votes to approve the compensation of our NEOs.
+The next advisory vote to approve the compensation of our NEOs will occur at our 2021 annual meeting of stockholders.